 Here Dubokaj uses different kinds of samples: self recorded vocal samples, synths and basses as presets from Reaktor’s Monark by Native Instruments, and, finally, some goat bells.
 Let’s have a deeper look on the latter (appearing in the beginning, at 2:29 and at 3:33).

 Daniel took the sample most probably from a YouTube video.
 He was browsing the video platform for this particular sound and wanted to incorporate it as flavor for his track.
 Once extracted from the video file, he edited the sound, again warped it, pitched it a little bit down, and layered two different clips of the same sample – one on the left and one on the right (panning).
-The sample also inspired him to add another high-frequency, bell-like sound on top of the goats, built with an instrument from Ableton’s Max for Live that he uses regularly.
+The sample also inspired him to add another high-frequency, bell-like sound on top of the goats, built with an instrument, designed in Max for Live, that he uses regularly.
 In this instance, he even enlarged the original goat sound.

 According to Daniel these sounds have the function of ambient sounds.
 On the vinyl version of Alpine Dub you hear such sounds appear even between the tracks.
 With these sounds he told me he wanted to create a certain atmosphere on the album (he couldn’t really specify what kind of atmosphere he had in mind).
 Disregarding any potential intention by the producer, these sounds fit perfectly into the PR concept of Alpine Dub and the fiction of a Swiss dub producer from the Alps.
 At this point, the sample turns into a cultural signifier even though we don’t know where the goats are really coming from.
 Moreover, the concept of Alpine Dub was most probably included only after Daniel has done the main work on the track.